speechly/docs/content/slu-examples/basics.md

 Notice that how something spoken can depend on the *context*.
 For example, the number 16500 could be either the price of a car, or a (US) zip-code.
 However, it is spoken quite differently depending on the context: *"sixteen thousand five hundred"* (price) vs *"one six five zero zero"* (zip-code).
 A good configuration takes such contextual details into account.

 # Where can I learn more about Speechly Annotation Language?
-- Start by browsing the [SAL syntax summary](/slu-examples/cheat-sheet/).
+- Take a look at [example configurations](/slu-examples/example-configuration/) and try to understand how they work.
-- Armed with that, you can take a look at [example configurations](/slu-examples/example-configuration/) and see how they have been designed.
+- The [SAL syntax summary](/slu-examples/cheat-sheet/) should be helpful.
 - Try designing your own configurations on the [Dashboard](https://api.speechly.com).
 Start with something simple, and then expand this little by little.
-- If you want to dig deeper, there is also a longer article that describes how to design example utterances, as well as instructions on how to use [advanced SAL features](slu-examples/advanced-features/).
+- [SAL semantics](/slu-examples/semantics) is a useful resource once you have familiarised yourself with the very basics and have written a few simple configurations.

 # Other things to remember
 - Intent and entity names can only contain letters (a-z) in lower and upper case, numbers, and characters `-` and `_`.